 The stone.
 Not green, though so called without fail.
 Don’t throw it in the army gaol.
 Clue unravelled – we are looking for something that’s not green.
 There’s the saying ‘people who live in glass houses shouldn’t throw stones’ – gaols are army jails often referred to as greenhouses – gardeners with glass greenhouses wouldn’t throw stones … your prize is a greenhouse with garden furniture!

 The icepick.
 Cure the fever, stop the rot.
 No justice here, if this you’ve got.
 Clue unravelled – you need to lower temperature to cure a fever.
 Lowering the temperature also stops things rotting and justice broken down makes ‘just ice’ – a very cool fridge freezer!

 The fly.
 If the king and the castle be one night, this is a hit with you on sight.
 Clue unravelled – put a k in front of night and we get knight.
 King, castle and knight are pieces on a Chess board.
 There was a popular show at the theatre called Chess and one of the songs it featured was ‘One night in Bangkok’ – an amazing trip to Bangkok!

 A nostalgic collection of stories featuring a fun and factual look back at British advertising, leisure and entertainment from the 70s & 80s are featured in the new hardback book, Section N Underpass.
-Click on image to enter the underpass and get your copy.
+Click-on front cover to enter the underpass and get the rundown: